Toggle: English / Spanish

-Tics most often occur in children, but may last into adulthood in some cases.
+Tics most often occur in children, but may last into adulthood.
 Tics occur three to four times as often in boys as girls.
 Tics may affect as many as one-fourth of all children at some time.

-The cause of tics is unknown, but stress appears to make tics more severe.
+The cause of tics is unknown, but stress appears to make tics worse.

 Short-lived tics (transient tic disorder) are common in childhood.

 also exists.
 It may last for years.
 This form is very rare compared to the common short-lived childhood tic. is a separate condition in which tics are a major symptom.